Skip to main content

 4 mentions Positive Neutral Negative

-The game is enjoyable initially but lacks replayability, with players noting that it can be completed quickly and offers little variety or incentive to play again.
-Suggestions for improvement include adding diverse elements like different rock shapes or museums to enhance replay value.
+The game is enjoyable but lacks replayability, with players noting it can be completed quickly and offering no variety or incentives to revisit the experience.

 • “Fun game but no replayability, would be nice to have different shapes of rocks, different museums, etc.”